Investment Philosophy

 Whether risk exposure reflects your actual life, not a generic profile

-Whether tax positioning across account types is creating or costing value
+Whether asset location across account types is creating or costing value

-Whether the investment structure supports income needs as they will actually unfold
+Whether the investment structure supports income as it will actually unfold

 Where coordination gaps between investments and the broader plan may be creating quiet friction